-Database languages are used for read, update and store data in a database.
+Database languages are used to read, update and store data in a database.
 There are several such languages that can be used for this purpose; one of them is SQL (Structured Query Language).

 Types of DBMS languages: